-3.8.1 Instructions and user guides for each type of infusion pump are easily accessible at all times.
+4.9.1 Instructions and user guides for each type of infusion pump are easily accessible at all times.

-Initial and re-training on the safe use of infusion pumps is provided iwajoi 3.0.2 to team members: • Who are new to the organization or temporary staff new to the service area • Who are returning after an extended leave • When a new type of infusion pump is introduced or when existing infusion pumps are upgraded • When evaluation of competence indicates that re-training is needed When infusion pumps are used very infrequently, just-in-time training is provided.
-Major 3.8.3 When clients are provided with client-operated infusion pumps (e.g., patient-controlled analgesia, insulin pumps), training is provided, and documented, to clients and families on how to use them safely.
-Major 3.8.4 The competence of team members to use infusion pumps safely is evaluated and documented at least every two years.
+Initial and re-training on the safe use of infusion pumps is provided to team members: Who are new to the organization or temporary staff new to the service area Who are returning after an extended leave When a new type of infusion pump is introduced or when existing infusion pumps are upgraded When evaluation of competence indicates that re-training is needed When infusion pumps are used very infrequently, just-in-time training is provided.
+Major 4.9.3 When clients are provided with client-operated infusion pumps (e.g., patient-controlled analgesia, insulin pumps), training is provided, and documented, to clients and families on how to use them safely.
+Major 4.9.4 The competence of team members to use infusion pumps safely is evaluated and documented at least every two years.
 When infusion pumps are used very infrequently, a just-in-time evaluation of competence is performed.
-Minor 3.8.5 The effectiveness of the approach is evaluated.
+Minor 4.9.5 The effectiveness of the approach is evaluated.
 Evaluation mechanisms may include: • Investigating patient safety incidents related to infusion pump use • Reviewing data from smart pumps • Monitoring evaluations of competence • Seeking feedback from clients, families, and team members.
-Minor 3.8.6 When evaluations of infusion pump safety indicate improvements are needed, training is improved or adjustments are made to infusion pumps.
-3.9 Education and training are provided on information systems and other technology used in service delivery.
+Minor 4.9.6 When evaluations of infusion pump safety indicate improvements are needed, training is improved or adjustments are made to infusion pumps.
+4.10 Education and training are provided on information systems and other technology used in service delivery.